IBM-Cloud/terraform-provider-ibm/website/docs/r/enterprise_account.html.markdown

 # ibm_enterprise_account

-Create and update an `enterprise_account` resource.
-Delete operation is not supported.
+Create and update and delete `enterprise_account` resource.
 For more information, about enterprise account, refer to [setting up accounts to an enterprise](https://cloud.ibm.com/docs/account?topic=account-enterprise-add).

 ## Example usage